 S2E instance.
 S2E increments this number each time it launches a new instance.
 Note that instances can also terminate,

 e.g., when they finish exploring their respective state subtree.

 Each trace file contains a subtree of the global execution tree.
 Therefore, analysis tools must process the traces in

 the relative order of their creation.
 The relative order is defined by the sequence number of the instance.
-This can be
+The

 - S2E can only run on a shared-memory architecture.
 S2E cannot start on one machine and fork new instances on other machines for now.